Terms of Service

 - Attend and/or complete the online orientation

-- Pass a house inspection which demonstrates the ability to provide the student with a private bedroom with a bed, linen, table, chair, lamp, and cupboard space, use of shared living areas such as lounge, dining, kitchen, laundry, toilet and bathroom
+- Pass a house inspection which demonstrates the ability to provide the student with a private bedroom with a bed, linen, table, chair, study light, and cupboard space, use of shared living areas such as lounge, dining, kitchen, laundry, toilet and bathroom

 - Pay a non-refundable Registration Fee